 Contact: Dan Steinberg, (609) 258-5598, email@example.com

-About 25 college students from around the country will conduct research in the labs of Princeton faculty members, working on cutting-edge problems related to energy production, the environment, human health and other societal issues.
-Their work will be funded primarily by the National Science Foundation through major projects, including the Princeton Center for Complex Materials, the Center for Mid-Infrared Technologies for Health and the Environment, and the Partnership for Research and Education in Materials.
+About 28 college students from around the country will conduct research in the labs of Princeton faculty members, working on cutting-edge problems related to energy production, the environment, human health and other societal issues.
+Their work will be funded primarily by the National Science Foundation through major projects, including the Princeton Center for Complex Materials and NSF's Partnership for Research and Education in Materials.

 Partners in Science, June-August

 In collaboration with the Jersey City-based Liberty Science Center, faculty members and graduate students in the Princeton Institute for the Science and Technology of Materials will serve as mentors to high school students working as researchers in their labs.
 The program will culminate in a symposium during which the students will present their work.

 PCCM/ACS-SEED Research Experience for High School Students, June-August